 DF: Teachers often use an author’s “life and times” to add perspective to literary works.
 With Shakespeare, that typically means looking at his biography (what we know of it, anyway!) and, more generally, “life in Elizabethan England” and “Elizabethan theatre.”
 That’s fine, but I think we can add to it.
 I would say that a basic understanding of the science of Shakespeare’s day can provide an additional perspective.
 Especially if these scientific developments are actually reflected, on occasion, in Shakespeare’s writings – which I believe they are, as I’ve tried to show in the book.

 EE: Great ideas Dan!
-Thanks so much for joining the Everyday Einstein show today.
+Thanks so much for joining the Ask Science show today.